ryanquir/courseRegistrationTestCode/README.md

 ## Description

-This repository contains a prewritten class registration system that originally contained errors.
+This repository contains a prewritten class registration system that originally contained errors and was incomplete.
+We completed it and added test code to cover it, utilizing mockito to mock objects.
 A UML diagram of the system can be found in PartA-ClassDiagram.png.